Nail the Interview

 Why You Should Include Video in Your Job Application

-Organizations today register very high numbers of applicants whenever there is an advertised vacant position, thanks to the high numbers of job seekers.
+Organizations today register very high numbers of applicants whenever there is an advertised vacant position, thanks to the high number of job seekers.
 Until recently, companies employed written communication to establish a dialogue with the applicants.
-With luck, you could end up for a personal interview where the organization can get a better picture of the candidate beyond the CV.
+With luck, you could end up with a personal interview where the organization can get a better picture of the candidate beyond the CV.

 Visual interaction enables you to demonstrate more aspects of your personality and abilities than could be captured on paper.
 Unlike the standard resume, videos allow hiring managers to screen applicants better by analyzing their personality, creativity, and presentation skills.